U.S. military response during the September 11 attacks: Flight 11

 At 08:13, the pilots of Flight 11 responded to an instruction to turn 20 degrees to the right issued from Boston Center.
 A few seconds later, Boston Center instructed the pilots to ascend in altitude to which there was no response.
 Multiple attempts to contact the flight went unanswered and as it became apparent that Flight 11 began to pose an air hazard, air traffic controllers began to reroute arriving aircraft for adequate separation.
 Boston Center flight controller Tom Roberts said "We had pretty much moved all the airplanes from Albany, New York to Syracuse, New York out of the way because that's the track he was going on.'"
 At 08:19, Betty Ong, a flight attendant on Flight 11, called the American Airlines reservation desk to report that the flight was hijacked.
 At 08:21, Flight 11 stopped transmitting its transponder information concerning its altitude or identification.

 At 08:24, the controller heard what he believed was the voice of a hijacker (believed to be Mohamed Atta) in a radio transmission from Flight 11.
-Two minutes later, the plane veered off course and turned south near Albany, NY.
+Two minutes later, the plane veered off course and turned south near Albany, New York.
 The Boston Center called the FAA Command Center at Herndon at 08:28 to report the hijacking.
 At 08:32, Herndon called FAA Headquarters in Washington.
 At 08:34, Boston Center contacted Otis Air National Guard (ANG) base to notify them of the hijacking.
 The controller at Otis directed Boston to contact NORAD's Northeast Air Defense Sector (NEADS), and then informed the Otis Operations Center to expect a call from NEADS ordering a scramble.
 At this time two pilots began to suit up and drove to their waiting F-15 fighter jets.
 At 08:37, Boston Center contacted NEADS in Rome, New York.
 This was the first report of a hijacking that reached NORAD.

 Two F-15 alert aircraft at Otis Air National Guard Base in Falmouth, Massachusetts were ordered to battle stations (seated in their aircraft, engines not yet started).
 At 08:46, just as Flight 11 struck the North Tower of the World Trade Center, the two F-15s were ordered to scramble (an order that begins with engine start-up, a process that takes about five minutes), and radar confirmed they were airborne by 08:53.
 By that time, however, the World Trade Center's North Tower had already been hit.